 When to harvest pecans

-We'll start with the 'when' and get to the 'how' afterwards.
+We'll start with the 'when' and get to the 'how' afterward.
 Quite simply, pecans are ready for harvest when the hulls (some people call them 'shucks') begin to split and the pecans start falling to the ground.
-I always know that pecan harvest will soon be underway when the crows show up and begin snatching the nuts fron the uppermost limbs of the pecan trees.
+I always know that pecan harvest will soon be underway when the crows show up and begin snatching the nuts from the uppermost limbs of the pecan trees.
 The exact timeframe depends on the variety of pecan tree and your geographical location.
 Here in West Texas, the Western Schley pecans can mature as early as the second week in October, but have clung to the trees up until mid-December.
 If you live in south Texas or have an early maturing variety of pecan such as Pawnee, your crop could be ready to harvest in mid to late September.
 The pecans are nearing maturity when the hulls, which have been a crisp green color throughout the summer, begin to show brown stripes where the 'seams' of the hull will eventually appear.
 You can judge your upcoming harvest date by grasping a pecan hull between your index and 'naughty' finger and applying pressure to the tip.
 (As if you where holding a syringe and giving a goat a shot.)
 If the hull splits when gentle pressure is applied, your harvest is likely only a week or two away from beginning.
 This should be your signal to begin making preparations that will make your harvest easier.
 During this short period prior to nut drop, you should clean the area beneath your trees, removing any limbs, early-drop sticktights, rocks, and other debris that will hamper your harvest.
 If the leaves have begun to fall, removing them just prior to harvest will speed things up considerably.
 A leaf rake or blower will help in removing leaves from the base of your trees.
 You should also prepare whatever type of container you will use to hold your harvested pecans.
 Those large plastic totes with a snap-on lid work very well.
-Trash cans or other similiar containers work well also.
+Trash cans or other similar containers work well also.
 Of course, if you haven't devised a method to use to actually get the nuts picked up, now would be the time to make a decision.
-And once you've decided how, get whatever tools together to get the job done.
+And once you've decided how get whatever tools together to get the job done.

 Harvesting Pecans-Your backyard pecan tree

 Harvesting your pecan crop can be a time consuming and labor intensive chore.
-The procedure can be as simple as grabbing a five gallon bucket and picking those pecans up one at a time.
+The procedure can be as simple as grabbing a five-gallon bucket and picking those pecans up one at a time.
 If you have only a few pecans from a young tree, this process works quite well.
-If, however, you have several trees, or a large crop from a mature tree, I'd suggest you at least grab a lawn rake and rake those pecans into piles before picking them up and filling your bucket.
-You bucket will certainly fill up faster!
+If, however, you have several trees or a large crop from a mature tree, I'd suggest you at least grab a lawn rake and rake those pecans into piles before picking them up and filling your bucket.
+Your bucket will certainly fill up faster!
 I suggest you have a large plastic tote or two available to put your pecans in, and you might run down to the plumbing supply and purchase a long piece of PVC pipe.
 You might need it to 'whack' your tree limbs and get as many pecans on the ground as possible before you begin actually picking them up.
 The pole won't reach your top limbs, you'll probably have to wait for a stiff north wind to dislodge those pecans, and pick them up later on.
 As I mentioned, the actual act of picking the nuts up off the ground can become quite a chore.
 There are several ingenous tools available that can make this job easier, ranging from a 'slinky on a stick' up to a nifty piece of equipment that you push like a lawn mower, it's plastic tines capturing your pecans and placing them in a hopper.
 If you have a small tree, or a tree with a small crop of pecans, the 'slinky' will be helpful.
 If you have several mature pecan trees loaded with nuts, I suggest you invest in the equipment that is made for the business of picking up pecans.
 I've included some pictures of these tools below.

 Once your crop is harvested, you will need to store your pecans for a week or two before you take on the chore of shelling them.
 Pecans straight off the tree will be fresh or 'green' and will not shell easily.
 Whether you intend to tackle the shelling chore with your hand-held nut cracker, or have them processed at a custom shelling facility, they need to sit and 'cure' for a while and allow the moisture content to moderate.
 While the plastic totes are handy during the actual harvest process, I really suggest you store the pecans in plastic mesh bags to allow sufficient air circulation.
 Whole pecans will maintain their quality throughout the winter in these mesh bags if stored in a cool location.